usydnlp-conda/usydnlp-conda/README.md

 | CONDA | 26,078 | 8,705 | 0     | 4             | 6           |
 | LOL   | 29,358 | 3,258 | 3,628 | 4             | 6           |

-The CONDA and LOL datasets were collected from two well-known games, Defense of the Ancients 2 (Dota 2) and League of Legends (LOL).
-They were developed using the method outlined in [CONDA: a CONtextual Dual-Annotated dataset for in-game toxicity understanding and detection](https://arxiv.org/abs/2106.06213) and provided by the University of Sydney’s NLP Group.
+The CONDA and LOL datasets were developed from two well-known games, Defense of the Ancients 2 (Dota 2) and League of Legends (LOL), using the method outlined in [CONDA: a CONtextual Dual-Annotated dataset for in-game toxicity understanding and detection](https://arxiv.org/abs/2106.06213) and provided by the University of Sydney’s NLP Group.
 Below is an example of the intent/slot annotation.

 <p align="left">
   <img width="550" src="/static/conda_annot.png">